hspedro/ckad-preparation/README.md

 > on a node include the kubelet, a container runtime, and the kube-proxy.

 ## Control Plane Components

 ### **Master Node**

-Another node with Kubernetes in it, responsible for the orchestration of worker nodes within a cluster.
+Another node with Kubernetes in it.
+It is responsible for the orchestration of worker nodes within a cluster.
 It embeds the Kube API Server.

 ### Kube API Server

 Frontend for Kubernetes.
-User management devices, CLI, etc. talk directly with API server to interact with a Cluster.
+User management devices, CLI, etc. talk directly with the API server to interact with a Cluster.

 ### `etcd` Key Store

 Distributed reliable key-value store used by Kubernetes to store all data used to manage the cluster.
-When you have multiple nodes and master, etcd stores all that information in all the nodes of the cluster in a distributed manner.
+When you have multiple nodes and master, `etcd` stores all that information in all the nodes of the cluster in a distributed manner.

 It also implements logs within a cluster to ensure no conflict between masters.

 ### kube-controller-manager

-Responsible for noticing and responding when nodes, containers, endpoints goes down, etc. - it makes decision to bring up new containers, in such cases.
+Responsible for noticing and responding when nodes, containers, endpoints go down, etc. - it makes decisions to bring up new containers, in such cases.

 ### [kube-scheduler](https://kubernetes.io/docs/concepts/overview/components/#kube-scheduler)

 Control plane component that watches for newly created Pods with no assigned node, and selects a node for them to run on.

-Factors taken into account for scheduling decisions include: individual and collective resource requirements, hardware/software/policy constraints, affinity and anti-affinity specifications, data locality, inter-workload interference, and deadlines.
+Factors taken into account for scheduling decisions include individual and collective resource requirements, hardware/software/policy constraints, affinity and anti-affinity specifications, data locality, inter-workload interference, and deadlines.

 ## cloud-controller-manager

 A Kubernetes control plane component that embeds cloud-specific control logic.
-The cloud controller manager lets you link your cluster into your cloud provider's API, and separates out the components that interact with that cloud platform from components that only interact with your cluster.
+The cloud controller manager lets you link your cluster to your cloud provider's API and separates the components that interact with that cloud platform from components that only interact with your cluster.

 ## **Worker Nodes**

 Where the containers are hosted, thus make use of a Container Runtime.
-To communicate with the Kube API Server from the Master node, the worker nodes embeds the kubelet service
+To communicate with the Kube API Server from the Master node, the worker nodes embed the `kubelet`` service

 ### kubelet